syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 'Sets an image for the signature field
 Dim signatureImage As New PdfBitmap("signature.jpg")

-‘Sets enable signature validation appearance
+'Sets enable signature validation appearance
 signature.EnableValidationAppearance = True

 'Sets signature info